Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Effect of pretrained ResNet

-Due to lack of video data, our TCMR and previous video-based methods~\cite{kanazawa2019learning,kocabas2020vibe,luo20203d} employ ResNet~\cite{he2016deep} pre-trained by the single image-based 3D human pose and shape estimation methods~\cite{kanazawa2018end,kolotouros2019learning} to extract static features from input frames.
-The pre-trained ResNet is trained on large-scale in-the-wild 2D human pose datasets and provides reliable static features.
+Due to lack of video data, our TCMR and previous video-based methods~\cite{kanazawa2019learning,kocabas2020vibe,luo20203d} employ ResNet~\cite{he2016deep} pretrained by the single image-based 3D human pose and shape estimation methods~\cite{kanazawa2018end,kolotouros2019learning} to extract static features from input frames.
+The pretrained ResNet is trained on large-scale in-the-wild 2D human pose datasets and provides reliable static features.
 However, it is also one reason for the strong dependency of the system on the current static feature.
-The current static feature extracted by the pre-trained ResNet already contains strong cue on the current 3D human pose and shape, leading the system to leverage temporal information marginally.
+The current static feature extracted by the pretrained ResNet already contains a strong cue on the current 3D human pose and shape, leading the system to leverage temporal information marginally.

-In this regard, an alternative to our TCMR, one could train models from scratch without using the ResNet pre-trained by~\cite{kanazawa2018end,kolotouros2019learning} to extract static features to reduce the strong dependency.
-Table~\ref{table:pretrain_ablation} compares our TCMR, the baseline (the third row), and the models that do no use the ResNet pre-trained by SPIN~\cite{kolotouros2019learning}.
-As the table shows, the models that do no use the ResNet pre-trained by SPIN~\cite{kolotouros2019learning} reveal very high per-frame 3D pose errors.
+In this regard, an alternative to our TCMR, one could train models from scratch without using the ResNet pretrained by~\cite{kanazawa2018end,kolotouros2019learning} to extract static features to reduce the strong dependency.
+Table~\ref{table:pretrain_ablation} compares our TCMR, the baseline (the third row), and the models that do no use the ResNet pretrained by SPIN~\cite{kolotouros2019learning}.
+As the table shows, the models that do no use the ResNet pretrained by SPIN~\cite{kolotouros2019learning} reveal very high per-frame 3D pose errors.
 This indicates that training the models with only video data in the current literature is not sufficient for accurate 3D human pose estimation.
 The interesting part is that the model using ResNet with random initialization provides the highest 3D pose error but the lowest acceleration error among the models without our TCMR.
 While the high pose error attributes to the lack of train data, the low acceleration error implies that the strong cue of the current static feature adversely affects the temporal consistency of 3D human motion.

 In summary, with the insufficient video data in the current literature, the proposed TCMR significantly improves the temporal consistency of 3D human motion by reducing the strong dependency on the current static feature.
-It also preserves the per-frame 3D pose accuracy by leveraging the ResNet pre-trained on large-scale in-the-wild 2D human pose datasets to extract useful static features.
+It also preserves the per-frame 3D pose accuracy by leveraging the ResNet pretrained on large-scale in-the-wild 2D human pose datasets to extract useful static features.